 We provide a full range of acute hospital services and adult community services.
 We are a specialist centre for Hepatobiliary, Head and Neck and Urological Cancer services, in addition to being a growing centre for Cardiology services and a network provider of Level 3 Neonatal Intensive Care.
-Our relentless focus on patient safety and quality has enabled the Care Quality Commission (CQC) to register the Trust to provide services without conditions.
+Our relentless focus on patient Quality Commission (CQC) to register the Trust to provide services without conditions.